geokrety/geokrety-website/README.md

 ## Contact

-If you have any questions or need to report security issues, please contact us directly at [contact@geokretymap.org](mailto:contact@geokretymap.org).
+If you have any questions or need to report security issues, please contact us directly at [geokrety gmail com](mailto:geokrety@gmail.com).

 # Credits